How to Track Your Crypto Portfolio Like a Pro

 Regularly reviewing your portfolio turns raw data into actionable insight.
 Use charts, P&L breakdowns, and the AI assistant to stay informed without spending hours on analysis.

-• Ask the built-in AI assistant quick questions like 'What is my best-performing coin this month?'
+- Ask the built-in AI assistant quick questions like 'What is my best-performing coin this month?' or 'How has my portfolio changed this week?'

-• Set a regular review schedule — weekly for active traders, monthly for long-term holders
+- Set a regular review schedule — weekly for active traders, monthly for long-term holders — and stick to it for consistent decision-making

 Advanced Tips & Best Practices